laraabastoss/Algorithms-and-Data-Structures---Project/README.md

 ### Project 1 - LEIC´s Schedule Database Mannagement  (Grade: 16.9 /20)

-Developemnt of a software he software that allows students to include or remove Curricular Units, as well as request class transfers within a specific Curricular Unit.
-This functionality relies on CSV files that extract pertinent information from the Bachelor's program in Informatics and Computer Engineering database at FEUP.
-The implementation further integrates various Data Structures, including queues, stacks, and vectors, to optimize performance and enhance functionality.
+Program that allows students to include or remove Curricular Units, as well as request class transfers within a specific Curricular Unit.
+The implementation further integrates data structures as queues, stacks, and vectors, to optimize performance and enhance functionality.

 **Technologies Used:** C++